m-mcdonagh/cse320hw1artcollector/README.md

 - BUY 3 Painting "Girl on the ball" Picasso 100
 - BUY 4 Music Despacito "Luis Fonsi" 25

-Then imagine we are trying to print all the records in the database.
+Then imagine we are trying to print all the records in the database assuming that initial budget was 150.
 We should see the following result:
 ```
 3 Painting "Girl on the ball" Picasso 100
 4 Music Despacito "Luis Fonsi" 25
+25
+125
 ```
 - BUY 3 Painting "Girl on the ball" Picasso 100
 - BUY 4 Music Despacito "Luis Fonsi" 25
 - UPDATE 3 Painting "Girl on the ball" Picasso 125

-Then imagine we are trying to print all the records in the database.
+Then imagine we are trying to print all the records in the database assuming that initial budget was 150.
 We should see the following result:
 ```
 3 Painting "Girl on the ball" Picasso 125
 4 Music Despacito "Luis Fonsi" 25
+25
+150
 ```